 Transfer college work earns credit only and is not included in computing the Drake University cumulative GPA.
 Students cannot remove unsatisfactory grades received at Drake by repeating those courses at other institutions and transferring the credit to Drake.

-Once transfer credit has been applied, you can view the equated course information on blueView in your unofficial transcript (see the blueView How To page for additional information).
+Once transfer credit has been applied, students can view their equated course information their unofficial transcript.

 2507 University Ave

 |Study abroad while a Drake student||Drake International||The Point|

 |Reenroll Students||Registrar||Old Main|

 |Undergraduate Admission prior to your first class at Drake||Undergraduate Admission||Cole Hall|

 |Graduate Admission- Education||Graduate Admission- Education||School of Education Building|